 Health insurance as well as Medicare(for those 65+) and MedicareSupplements will not pay for any custodial care (help with activities of daily living) which is the most common type of extended care that you will require.
 They also pay a very limited amount of skilled long-term care.
 Long-Term Care Insurance is a product that will pay for all types of care (home or facility).
 Many plans also provide other benefits like case management, bed reservation, respite care and more.

 Long-Term Care Insurance works very well.
-In 2017 the industry paid over $9.2 Billion in benefits to American families.
-This is money that would have otherwise come out of savings or the care would have become the responsibility of the family (www.ltcnews.com/articles/long-term-care-insurance-paid-huge-amount-of-benefits-in-2017).
+In 2018 the industry paid over $10.3 Billion in benefits to American families.
+This is money that would have otherwise come out of savings and income or the care would have become the responsibility of the family.
+In some cases both (see article: https://www.ltcnews.com/articles/news/long-term-care-insurance-claims-pass-10-billion-mark-in-2018).

 Here are the 7 reasons why a Long-Term Care plan will ease the burden on your family as well as safeguard your savings: